 Interactive Map of Mayflower Passengers

 The project research commenced in 2017, and as part of this we built an interactive map of where the Mayflower passengers and crew came from before travelling to America.
-This was an interesting project, especially as Southampton (home to Focus Studio!) played such an important role in providing all the supplies and provisions for both the Mayflower and her sister ship the Speedwell.
+This was an interesting project, especially as Southampton (home to Focus!) played such an important role in providing all the supplies and provisions for both the Mayflower and her sister ship the Speedwell.

 Click anywhere on the map to activate.
 It can be enlarged so you can see the individual village, and sometimes the street level where people were born.

 Each pointer opens up a short summary of the life of that person, whether they were part of the Separatist / Pilgrim Congregation, a paying passenger or a servant of either group.